naineshv/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histogram](figure/histogram.png)

-It can be seen from the above histogram that the number of days where the activity is between 10000-15000 steps dominates.
+It can be seen from the above histograms that the number of days where the activity is between 10000-15000 steps is the highest.
 Around 65-70% of the days the activity is more than 10000 steps.

 The mean and median total number of steps per day are as below: